 - 194. If you have a complaint, contact us in the first instance - 195.
-If we are unable to resolve your complaint to your satisfaction, we will give you information on how you can take your complaint to our external dispute resolution provider. - 196.
+If we are unable to resolve your complaint to your satisfaction, we will give you information on how you can take your complaint to the Australian Financial Complaints Authority (AFCA). - 196.
 Both our internal dispute resolution process and external dispute resolution provider will comply with ASIC guidelines.